This brief gives advice for:

 - The formed height divided by the diameter for circular-base domes

-Forming ACRYLITE® premium sheet orients molecules in the direction of stretching.
+Forming ACRYLITE® Premium (FF) sheet orients molecules in the direction of stretching.
 This structural rearrangement improves certain properties.
 Strength is enhanced due to biaxial stretching, so you can use thinner material for a curved dome than for a flat skylight.
 Also, chemical resistance improves.

 Heating method provides the basis for tool design.
 If you use a thermoforming machine, the manufacturer supplies tooling details and also establishes the machine tool design.